robfatland/othermathclub/README.md

 about it.

-If you have a bit of blank paper and a pencil on hand: You are a good candidate for reading more of this book.
-If you pick up the pencil and draw a square on the paper... and another square overlapping it, offset up and to the right a bit, and if you connect the nearest four corners of the two squares with four diagonal lines to produce a cube: You are on your way.
+If you have a bit of blank paper and a pencil on hand: You are even more so a good candidate for reading more of this book.
+If you pick up the pencil and draw a square on the paper... and draw another square overlapping it, offset up and to the right a bit, and if you connect the nearest four corners of the two squares with four diagonal lines: You have a cube to stand on, you are on your way.

 Here is the deal this book offers: I will do my best to convey the extraordinary, and you do your best to think about it using your imagination and a pencil and paper... but you must think **slowly**.
 What does it mean to think slowly?
-Daniel Kahneman describes thinking slowly in terms of how our brain deals with new information.
+A chap named Daniel Kahneman describes thinking slowly in terms of how our brain deals with new information.
-He says that the new thing starts out by making no sense.
+He says that the new information starts out by making no sense to us.
 We could imagine it is kind of *blurry*.
-So we enter a sort of trance where the new thing slowly slowly slowly comes into focus.
+So we enter a slow-thinking trance where the new thing gradually gradually comes into focus.
 It becomes a part of our understanding.
-Something interesting happens in this process: If you focus your mind, slowly, on something that is extraordinary... and you keep focusing on it... and gradually it comes into focus, you come to understand it... then **you** have become *more extraordinary*.
+Something interesting happens in this process: If you focus your mind, slowly, on something that is extraordinary... and you keep focusing on it... and gradually it comes into focus... and you come to understand it... then **you** have become *more extraordinary*.

 There is my secret.
 This is a book about becoming more extraordinary.
-It takes place in this ordinary world... that is actually an extraordinary world.
+You are extraordinary to begin with, for so many reasons I could spend hours and hours telling you.
+But the wonderful news about this world is that there is always room to discover more.
 Understand that *you* will be doing all the work.
 I am simply acting as a *messenger* bringing you the invitation.
 I hold the door open, you do the work of passing through.

-Let us start with a story about a Fishing Kid.
+Let us begin with a story about a Fishing Kid.

 ## The Fishing Kid